Top 5 Beginner Mistakes to avoid in Direct Selling

 It’s not a secret that the wider perception of Direct Selling is negative.

 I keep repeating that during my training sessions, there is a section that firmly believes Direct Selling will never work.
+And that is why building trust is so important.

 (1) randomly hurting the self-respect of prospects or